Paul Harrington (musician): Music

-Harrington was born in Dublin, Republic of Ireland.
+Harrington was born in Dublin, Ireland.
 He attended O'Connells secondary School, North Circular Road Dublin.

 He first came to public attention with his debut album, What I'd Say, reaching the Top 10 in 1991.
 However, that attention reached new heights in 1994 when he represented Ireland and won the Eurovision Song Contest along with Charlie McGettigan.

-In the late 1990s, Harrington was the performer of choice for many of the A-list celebrities that would frequent the VIP Room in Dublin's most prestigious nightspot at the time, Lillie's bordello, here he would regularly entertain and be joined by, stars from the world of music, film, and television.
-He has performed for, amongst others, the Rolling Stones, Prince, and U2.
+In the late 1990s, Harrington was the performer of choice for a number of the A-list celebrities that would frequent the VIP Room in Lillie's Bordello in Dublin.
+Here he would regularly entertain and be joined by, stars from the world of music, film and television.
+He has performed for, amongst others, the Rolling Stones, Prince and U2.
 It was at this location that Michael Flatley and Harrington reconnected after 10 years.
-Flatley was so impressed with Harrington that he created a role for him as a principal singer in his dance extravaganza Celtic Tiger Live.
+Flatley was so impressed with Harrington that he created a role for him as a principal singer in Celtic Tiger Live.
 This saw Harrington performing in arenas across Europe and North America, including Wembley Stadium and Madison Square Gardens.

-Harrington release A Collection in 2008, and after a stunning performance on The Late Late Show, the album entered Ireland's Top 20 reaching number 4.
+Harrington release A Collection in 2008, and after performing on The Late Late Show, the album entered Ireland's Top 20 reaching number 4.

-In 2009, he joined with his brothers as "The Harrington Brothers" to record "Molly Malone" with The Official Leinster Supporters Group.
+In 2009, he joined with his brothers as "The Harrington Brothers" to record "Molly Malone" with the Official Leinster Supporters Group.
 The song became the official anthem for the Leinster Rugby Team.
 The song entered the Irish Charts in 2009 and was number one in the download charts.
-The Harrington Brothers performed "Molly Malone" live at The RDS Dublin just before Leinster played Edinburgh in the Heineken Cup.

-In 2010, Harrington released a live studio album, Songs, featuring his unique interpretations of some of the world's best-loved songs, and produced by Grammy nominees Chris O’Brien and Graham Murphy.
+In 2010, Harrington released a live studio album, Songs, featuring his interpretations of some of the world's best-loved songs, and produced by Grammy nominees Chris O’Brien and Graham Murphy.
 The album also featured Bill Shanley, Sean Devitt, and Tony Molloy.

 Harrington released a new live album in 2018 entitled Lights of Home.
 The album was recorded by Tim Martin at the Sugar Club Dublin, and features nine new songs.
 Although this will be Harrington's first solo album in eight years, he has collaborated on other albums in that time, including a Christmas album featuring the Whitefriar Street Choir (O Holy Night) and a North American – Irish collaboration called Cape Spear.